Larch Mountain’s Incredible Sherrard Point

 Reaching Sherrard Point can either be a 14-mile, all-day excursion if you hike up from the trailhead at Multnomah Falls or an easy, 0.6-mile stroll from the parking area near the viewpoint.

-Know before you go:
+Know before you go

-Leashed dogs are welcome on the trail and at the viewpoint!
+• Leashed dogs are welcome on the trail and at the viewpoint.

-There are restrooms near the parking lot.
+• Restrooms are near the parking lot.

 Parking and cost

-There is a fee to use the parking lot at the top of Larch Mountain.
+There’s a fee to use the parking lot at the top of Larch Mountain.
 Here are your options for payment:

-You can purchase a digital day pass on site, which uses your license plate number rather than a printed pass to verify payment.
+• You can purchase a digital day pass on-site, which uses your license plate number rather than a printed pass to verify payment.
 Keep in mind that cell phone reception is limited at the Larch Mountain parking lot, so it may be challenging to purchase a day pass once you’re there.

 About Larch Mountain

 Oddly enough, there aren’t any larches on Larch Mountain.
 Instead, the forest there is classic Pacific Northwest, with lots of fir trees, ferns, and hemlock.
-There is evidence of the 2017 Eagle Creek fire damage along the lower sections of the Larch Mountain Trail, but the area around Sherrard Point is still lushly forested and smells of fresh pine.
+There is evidence of the 2017 Eagle Creek fire damage along the lower sections of the Larch Mountain Trail, but the area around Sherrard Point is still densely forested and smells of fresh pine.

 The Sherrard Point Trail